Aterilus/ElementalWorld/README.md

 🌪️ Wind Boss

-The Wind Boss is the second major boss encounter, expanding on the core boss system with a more chaotic and ability-driven combat style.
+The Wind Boss is the second major boss encounter, expanding on the core boss system with a chaotic and ability-driven combat style.

 Features
 	•	Dynamic attack loop system (no fixed phases)